-- (1) cases removed from a state court in New York County or Bronx County-will beassigned to, and bankruptcy appeals from the Manhattan.
-Actions bankruptcy courthouse, will be assigned to Manhattan; and - (2) cases removed from a state court in any of the other counties within the districtNorthern Counties, and bankruptcy appeals from a bankruptcy courthouse in the Northern Counties, will be assigned to White Plains.
-In either case, the attorney for the defendant
+Actions removed from a state court in New York County or Bronx County will be assigned to Manhattan.
+Actions removed from a state court in any of the other counties within the district will be assigned to White Plains.
+In either case, the attorney for the defendant may move for reassignment as provided in the section entitled Reassignment of Cases.